Employees and Burnout

 - Make a Plan.
 Part of the problem with burnout is the lack of control that’s associated with it.
 Re-evaluate your goals and priorities.
 Burnout can be an opportunity to rediscover what really makes you happy and to change course accordingly.

-A 2010 study by Gallup’s James Harter that found that lower job satisfaction foreshadowed poorer bottom-line performance.
-And Gallup estimates that a staggering $300 billion is lost annually due to “employee disengagement.”
+A study by Gallup's James Harter that found that lower job satisfaction foreshadowed poorer bottom-line performance, and that billions of dollars are lost annually due to "employee disengagement."
 Happy employees thrive for two basic reasons: They believe what they do at work makes a difference, and they are continually learning and gaining new knowledge and skills.

 Organization-directed interventions take into consideration the impact that work environment has on employees.
 Burnout is not necessarily the consequence of an overly demanding workload.
 It can result from a variety of workplace situations such as employees viewing their work environment as unfair or from employees lacking control over their work.
 Organization-directed interventions typically have longer lasting effects than person-directed interventions when carried out alone.
 Each organization will have unique stressors and areas of improvement in which to target to improve psychological conditions.
 Common areas that are targeted in an effort to reduce or prevent burnout are: